OctopusDeploy/snippets/octopus-cli-one-line.include.md

-The command-line tool for interacting with Octopus.
+The Octopus CLI is the command-line tool for interacting with Octopus.